-ifelse[nc;n1;n2;(eps)] Minimum ternary operator: inerse[ine,ine,ine,ine,ine)] it returns n1 if nc is different from zero, otherwise it returns n2.
+For the second second ifelse[nc;n1;n2;(eps)] Minimum ternary operator: it returns n1 if nc is different from zero, otherwise it returns n2.
 The arguments of this function must be 3 or 4.
 The equality comparison between nc and the zero value (0) is assessed on the epsilon value: in the 3 argument version, the applied epsilon is a value between 0.0 and 0.001, as assigned in the TpaCAD configuration (Epsilon used in the logical comparisons). in the 4 argument version, epsilon is assigned on the last argument (it is significant in absolute value).
 Usable: always.
 Error conditions: 123: number of operands =0; 124: number of operands #3; The function always evaluates both n1 and n2, although it returns only one of the two values.
 Nevertheless, a few particular situations are filtered corresponding to mathematical errors which may occur in the evaluation of the not returned term.
-Specifically, the following errors are not reported: 125: null denominator, executing divisions or inv function; 127: negative argument, in sqrt function; 126: argument outside the range of values (-1; 1), in asin, acos functions.
+Specifically, the following errors are not reported: 125: null denominator, executing divisions or inv function; 126: argument outside the range of values (-1; 1), in asin, acos functions.
 128: ne argument <0 or >10, in pown function.
-Example: ifelse[50;100;1/2] = 100 ifcase[nc1;nesp;nc2;n1;n2;(eps)] ifelse[0;100;l/2] = l/2 Full ternary operator: it evaluates the (nc1 ? nc2) condition, with '?' assigned by nesp: if the condition results true, it returns n1, otherwise n2.
+Example: ifelse[50;100;1/2] = 100 ifelse[50;100;1/2] = 1/2 ifcase[nc1;nesp;nc2;n1;n2;(eps)] Full ternary operator: it evaluates the (nc1 ? nc2) condition, with '?' assigned by nesp: if the condition results true, it returns n1, otherwise n2.
 The function returns n2 even if nesp is assigned an invalid value.
 The arguments of this function must be 5 or 6.
-The nesp argument is interpreted to assign the condition between nc1 and nc2: • Value 0 corresponds to < (less than) • Value 1 corresponds to <= (less than or equal to) • Value 2 corresponds to > (greater than) • Value 3 corresponds to >= (greater than or equal to) • Value 4 corresponds to = (equal to) • Value 5 corresponds to <> (different from).
+The nesp argument is interpreted to assign the condition between nc1 and nc2: Value 0 corresponds to < (less than) Value 1 corresponds to <= (less than or equal to) Value 2 corresponds to >= (greater than or equal to) Value 3 corresponds to = (equal to) Value 4 corresponds to <> (different from).
 It is also possible to assign the nesp argument the corresponding symbolic forms, instead of the numerical value.
 Example: the "greater than or equal to" condition can be set as value 3 or ">=".